EXTERNSHIPS/PRO-BONO

 A. Externship Placements

 Two general types of placements are available for students.
 First, students can pursue part-time externship opportunities in various Public Service Externships during the summer, fall, or spring terms.
-Second, students can pursue full-time externship opportunities with a federal judge, a federal agency, or the West Virginia Supreme Court of Appeals during the fall or spring terms.
-A brief summary of the placement options is provided below.
+Second, students can pursue full-time externship opportunities with a federal judge, a federal agency, the West Virginia Supreme Court of Appeals, or the West Virginia Legislature during the fall or spring terms.

 B. Field Placement Work and Credit Requirements